sanskrit/learnsanskrit.org/content/guide/nominals-1/r-stems.md

 }

-Most of these words use {s -ar} instead of {s -Ar} for their strong stem.
-In the tables below, notice the case 2 feminine plural is {s mAtRRH}.
-Otherwise, the endings are the same:
+Most of these words use {s -ar} instead of {s -Ar} for their strong stem:

 {nominal